 - ¼ teaspoon black pepper

-- 2 tablespoons light oil,, for frying (optional)
+- 2 tablespoons light oil, for frying (optional)

-For the Tartar Sauce (optional):
+For the Vegan Tartar Sauce (optional)

 - ½ cup vegan mayonnaise

-- 2 tablespoons finely chopped dill pickles, (or relish)
+- 2 tablespoons dill pickles, finely chopped (or dill relish)

-- ½ teaspoon dried dill
+- ½ teaspoon Dijon mustard

-- Salt and pepper, to taste
+- Salt & pepper, to taste

 Instructions